+Function declarations include the name of the function, its return type, and optionally, it's formal parameters.
+A function definition includes the same elements plus the function body.
 Both function and variable declarations may appear inside or outside a function definition.
-Any declaration within a function definition is said to appear at the "internal" or "local" level.
-A declaration outside all function definitions is said to appear at the "external" or "global" level.
+Any declaration within a function definition is said to appear at the "internal level."
+A declaration outside all function definitions is said to appear at the "external level."
+(Function definitions are discussed further under "Definitions" below.)